peko-hr/ns3.30/src/nearest/doc/aodv.rst

 #.
 RREP, RREQ and HELLO message extensions.

-These techniques require direct access to IP header, which contradicts the assertion from the SAMPLE RFC that SAMPLE works over UDP.
+These techniques require direct access to IP header, which contradicts the assertion from the NEAREST RFC that NEAREST works over UDP.
 This model uses UDP for simplicity, hindering the ability to implement certain protocol optimizations.
 The model doesn't use low layer raw sockets because they are not portable.